- What is it?

 There is no universal cure for endometriosis.
 However, there are a number of options available for treating and managing the disease after diagnosis.
 They fall into four categories: medical, surgical, alternative treatments and pregnancy.

 Medical.
-The most common medical therapies for endometriosis are nonsteroidal anti-inflammatories (NSAIDs), hormonal contraceptives (in oral, patch or injectable applications) and other hormonal regimens, such as GnRH agonists (gonadotropin-releasing hormone drugs).
+The most common medical therapies for endometriosis are nonsteroidal anti-inflammatories (NSAIDs), hormonal contraceptives (in oral, patch, and intrauterine or injectable applications) and other hormonal regimens, such as GnRH agonists (gonadotropin-releasing hormone drugs).

 Non-steroidal anti-inflammatories (NSAIDs).
 These drugs, such as ibuprofen, naproxen and aspirin, are often the first step in controlling endometriosis-related symptoms.
 They may be used long-term in a non-pregnant patient to manage symptoms, in part because they are effective at reducing implantation, are cheaper and easier to use than other options and have fewer side effects than hormonal treatments.
 However, some patients may experience severe gastrointestinal upset from these agents, particularly if they are administered for prolonged periods and at high doses.
 They are more effective when taken before pain starts.